Xin Zhao Build Guide by HAMMERSLAYER

 Triumph: On a team fight, a gank with multiple participants and 1v2/3/4/5 can provide substantial sustain, but even in the case of normal early game ganks it can replenish some HP in order for you to not need to go B and proceed instead to clear the rest of the camps.

-A good alternative is the Pecision/Sorcery path that provides a generous amount of AD and CD on your Ulti:
+A good alternative is the Pecision/Domination path that provides some extra True Damage and some CD for your Ultimate:

-A more offensive approach to the Precision/Sorcery path that fits the Attackspeed build.
+A casual approach to the Precision/Sorcery path that fits an average playstyle:

 Another Precision/Sorcery path but this time more oriented towards a more healing/squishy approach that focuses on dealing a lot of damage through auto attacks during fights and costnatly healing up.